mantis-toboggan-md/dashboard/docs/developer/getting-started/development.md

 ### Create and Fetch Resource/s

-Most of the options to create and fetch resources can be achieved via dispatching actions defined in `/plugins/steve/actions.js`
+Most of the time, creating and fetching resources should be done using the `cluster` or `management` store modules for cluster-scoped and rancher-wide resources respectively.
+These store modules use the steve plugin, so the relevant actions are defined in `/plugins/steve/actions.js`

 | Action| Example Command | Description |
 |--------|-------|-----|